mathias234/CSharp-GameEngine/README.md

 **Known Issues:**
 - Moving camera sometimes fades out directional light shadows
-- Issues when the engine gets under alot of load it start to blink
 - Textures are read upside-down (maybe needs more testing)

 **Future Plans:**